Trackunit/developer-hub/sdk-docs/getting-started/prerequisites.md

 We don't have any requirements on IDE but highly recommend [Visual Studio Code](https://code.visualstudio.com/).

 For developers working on a Windows PC, we recommend using WSL ([Windows subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/)).
+You can find more information about NodeJS development on Windows [here](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-overview).